naver/nbase-arc/README.md

 ## Features
 * Multi-cluster zone
   - You can make multiple clusters within a single zone.
 Each cluster is distinguished by its name.
-  - Configuration master manages all cluster informations safely.
+  - Configuration master manages all cluster information safely.
 Configuration master also does failure detection and automatic fail-over of the cluster components
 * A Cluster is a single big Redis server
   - Clients access Redis servers indirectly via gateways.
 A cluster acts like a single big Redis server instance with multiple access points.
   - Gateway is a Redis proxy that accepts Redis requests from client.